EONRaider/Packet-Sniffer/README.md

 4. Push to the Branch (`git push origin featurebranch/Feature`)
 5. Open a Pull Request

-## License
-Contact information and PGP keys at keybase.io/eonraider

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Affero General Public License for more details.

-You should have received a copy of the GNU Affero General Public License along with this program.
-If not, check the [LICENSE](https://github.com/EONRaider/ssh-shell-commands/blob/master/LICENSE) file.

 ## Legal Disclaimer
 The use of code contained in this repository, either in part or in its totality, for engaging targets without prior mutual consent is illegal. **It is